 Frequently Asked Questions

 This document does not constitute financial, tax or investment advice or services.
-The document has been prepared to assist you with questions you may have regarding your tax certificate and other tax-related questions.
+The document has been prepared to assist you with questions you may have regarding your tax certificates and other tax-related questions.
 We will not be liable for any loss or damage which you may suffer as a result of relying on information in this document.
 You must consult your own tax practitioner in this regard.

 1. Who needs to register for income tax?

-4. Do I need to pay tax?
+4. Do I need to pay income tax?

-- remuneration (income from employment), such as, salaries, wages, bonuses, overtime pay, taxable (fringe) benefits, allowances and certain lump sum benefits
+- remuneration (income from employment) such as, salaries, wages, bonuses, overtime pay, taxable (fringe) benefits, allowances and certain lump sum benefits

 - profits or losses from a business or trade

 - income or profits arising from an individual being a beneficiary of a trust

 - investment income, such as interest and foreign dividends

 - rental income or losses